 Virtual Customer Service

-A growing work-from-home opportunity is to answer the inbound customer calls for companies like J Crew, 1-800 Flowers, Virgin Atlanta, or Walgreens.
+A growing work-from-home opportunity is to answer the inbound customer calls for companies like J Crew, 1-800 Flowers, Virgin Atlantic, or Walgreens.
 These major players and many others like them outsource their customer-service calls to companies that hire U.S.-based virtual agents.
 Set your own hours and pick an account that’s ideally suited to your knowledge and interests.